MyBB: MyBB 1.8

-On July 21, 2014, MyBB 1.8 Beta 3 was released for the public to test and report bugs and issues.
-It was the last beta release before MyBB 1.8 went 'gold'.
-It included eight new features and several enhancements since the second beta.

 On September 1, 2014, MyBB 1.8 was released with over 24 new features and many enhancements.
 These changes include: a new theme (for both the front-end forum and back-end Admin CP), IPv6 features, soft delete and the much anticipated change of JavaScript library from Prototype to the more popular jQuery.
 The release also saw an updated website design and the implementation of the new logo and brand.

-On September 17, 2014, MyBB Merge System 1.8 was released, dropping support for five other forum software versions, but also adding support for nine more.

-On October 23, 2014, MyBB 1.8.1 was released along with MyBB Merge System 1.8.1.
-It was a maintenance release.
-74 reported issues were fixed and seven in the Merge System.

-On November 13, 2014, MyBB 1.8.2 was released.
-It was a security release.
-5 vulnerabilities were fixed, including one high risk SQL injection vulnerability.

-On November 20, 2014, MyBB 1.8.3 was released.
-It was a security release.
-6 vulnerabilities were fixed, including one high risk SQL injection vulnerability, in addition to sanitizing all data obtained from the MyBB server.

-On February 15, 2015, MyBB 1.8.4 was released.
-It was a feature update, security and maintenance release.
-7 vulnerabilities, including two medium risk XSS vulnerabilities, and 118 reported issues were fixed.

-On May 27, 2015, MyBB 1.8.5 was released.
-It was a security and maintenance release.
-This release fixed six security vulnerabilities and 58 reported issues.

-The latest version of MyBB 1.8.x is 1.8.27, released on June 22, 2021.

 Branding changes

 On April 22, 2011, the MyBB Group announced that they were looking for a "creative doodler" to create a mascot for MyBB.
 Mike Creuzer, of Audentio Design, was chosen for the job.
 The new MyBB mascot and logo were officially announced on January 12, 2012.
 A forum discussion was created to propose names for the mascot.
 The top ten names were placed into a poll, and the community voted and decided upon the name "Bolt", representing MyBB founder Chris Boulton and the speediness and ease of use MyBB has.